sotoseattle/workshops/README.md

 Visualization
 =============

-Ryan Davis has added a small set of classes to visualize GoL so we can focus on getting the rules implementation right.
+Ryan Davis has added a small set of classes to visualize GoL so we can focus on getting the implementation of the rules right.
 Kudos ZenSpider! :clap: :clap: :clap:

 You will find the code inside the folder ``coding_tools/gol_visualization/".